 Spread Out The Cost

-Instead of paying for a furnace or AC outright, you can spread out the payments over a longer period of time.
+Instead of paying for a furnace or AC outright, you can spread the payments over a long period of time.
 All that money that you would have spent all at once to buy a unit could be used for other purposes, including investing.
 Plus, it’s easier to come up with a little bit of money every month than to have to come up with the entire price tag at once.

 Improve Your Credit